dMajoIT/wm2000_recovery_tool/Readme.md

 # Running the Recovery Tool

+On the bottom of the WM2000EV there is a HM button.
+Press and hold this button then plug in the USB cable.
+Release the button and your board is ready to perform the update.

 Now, with all the files prepared, you can run the command "python wm2000_ws1102_oss_recovery.py" wtih appropriate fields, it should proceed and look something like below.

 ![](media/Screenshot%202023-07-04%20101306.png)